mariyaviswa/Image-Style-Transfer-Gradio-Application/README.md

 <h1>Image Style Transfer</h1>
 <p align = "justify">
-Developed an image-style transfer app using Python and Streamlit.
+Developed an image-style transfer app using Vision Transformer, VGG16, Python and Gradio.
 It lets users upload images and apply artistic styles using deep learning.
 The app provides an interactive, user-friendly interface for real-time style transfer results.

 The app allows users to upload both input and style images.
 Once the images are uploaded, the app processes them, displaying a loading animation until the style transfer is complete.